selfcommunity/developers-doc/docs/apireference/v2/user/get_users_event_to_address_a_contribution.md

 title: Get User Events to Address a Contribution
 ---

-This endpoint returns the user events to address a contribution
+This endpoint returns the user events to address a contribution.

 :::info